roytang/blog/content/notes/2016/03/709042878882783237/index.md

   url: https://twitter.com/roytang/statuses/709042878882783237/
 ---

-RT [@iwriteasiwrite](https://twitter.com/iwriteasiwrite/): We need more students asking tough questions.
+We need more students asking tough questions.
 We need more people willing to face down politicians

-We need less slavis…
+We need less slavish adherence to trapos